Leonard Falcone: Death and legacy

 Leonard Falcone at roughly age 80 works with a young euphonium player.

 Leonard Falcone died May 2, 1985, at the St. Lawrence Dimondale Center in Dimondale, Michigan.
 Among Falcone's final visitors, besides his family, were Spartan Marching Band alumni and students who sang and played to him.
 Former Spartan Marching Band director Kenneth G. Bloomquist visited Falcone the day before his death.
 Bloomquist recalled his final interaction with Falcone in Solid Brass:The Leonard Falcone Story: "He was very, very quiet, very tired - he had no energy at all.
 When he would talk I had to get my ear an inch or two to his mouth to hear him, and he whispered, 'Ken, why is this happening to me?'"

 Falcone's playing, as well as his devotion to teaching and advancing the instrument, led his students to create the Falcone International Tuba and Euphonium Festival, which seeks to give a stage to new talent and future artists on his instrument and Tuba.
 Each August, the festival competition welcomes masters of the instruments and new students alike to Twin Lake, Michigan.

-While still retaining some aspects of its military origins, the Michigan State University Spartan Marching Band lives on in the modern form established by Falcone, with most of its cherished traditions and values deriving from his 1927 to 1967 tenure.
-The band was and is nationally recognized for excellence and has been seen by millions through its many performances on television and at major events, including performing for five sitting US Presidents.
+While still retaining some aspects of its military origins, the Michigan State University Spartan Marching Band lives on in the modern form established by Falcone, with most of its traditions and values deriving from his 1927 to 1967 tenure.
+The band has been seen by millions through its many performances on television and at major events, including performing for five sitting US Presidents.

 Falcone left to the concert band movement a wealth of arrangements of classical orchestral and operatic music that he adapted to the instrumentation and timbre of the band as well as many military marches from cultures around the world adapted to modern western instrumentation.
 Michigan State University's marching band continues to play its iconic version of the MSU Fight Song, affectionately known to the band as "Falcone Fight".
 During his tenure at Michigan State University, the fight song was a very dynamic arrangement, ever subject to changes, as can be heard in the various recordings found throughout the University archives.
 The Spartan Marching Band now recognizes a specific one of his many arrangements as "Falcone Fight".
 (However, it also plays another variation, "Pregame Fight" arranged by former SMB assistant director, William Moffit, for pregame performance and as an in-game celebration.)

 Falcone published many articles, solo literature repertoires, and even a beginning baritone method in two volumes co-authored with Birmingham Michigan teacher Arnold Berndt and published by Belwin.
 His most enduring publication, however, has been the recordings which live on today in CD and mp3 formats in many places both with and without the permission of Michigan State University.

 His legacy to future musicians at Michigan State University has continued via the Leonard Falcone Scholarship, established by the alumni in 1967 and funded by many contributions as well as the proceeds from the legitimate sale of Falcone recordings.